 And, quite frankly, a major reason for my reticence is the cost involved in enrolling our children in extracurricular activities.

-Currently, our 3 and 5-year-old daughters are involved in two extracurricular activities beyond preschool and church–Awana and gymnastics through our local recreational center.
+Currently, our 3 and 5-year-old daughters participate in two extracurricular activities beyond preschool and church–Awana and gymnastics through our local recreational center.

-Both are low cost and fit within our family’s priorities and purpose (which I talk about in today’s post over at Keeper of the Home!).
+Both are low cost and fit within our family’s priorities and purpose.

 Through these, I’ve discovered that it is possible to find affordable children’s extracurricular activities.
 You just have to get creative.